 Mobile App = Generate Revenue

 The key to a mobile application that generates revenue is the ability to send push messages.
 Similar to social engagement, why bother with an app if you cannot use it to generate revenue, but first you must get users who WANT you to send them messages.

 If you build it…they won’t just come.
 Even before you launch your app you should be thinking about downloads.
 It is key to have a plan and a budget in place so that you are ready to go as soon as your app is uploaded to the app stores.
 And yes you need a budget.
 Just having an app in any app store is not enough to generate downloads from your customers and potential customers.

-With the Gallus App and its seamless integration with many tee sheet programs one of the key points to focus on for your golfers is ease and speed of booking a tee time.
-It is better to focus on a practical use for your golfers first then to lead with discount opportunities.
-These discounts may come later but you want your users to know that the app is valuable even without giving them a deal.
+One of the key points to focus on for your golfers is ease and speed of booking a tee time.
+It is better to focus on a practical use for your golfers first, not to lead with discount opportunities.
+Discounts and offers may come later, but you want your users to know that the app is valuable even without giving them a deal.

 Having a budget to spend on print materials, a manned or un-manned test station and possibly even outside advertising will help you reach your initial download goal faster.
 Many of your golfers will be cautious to download.
 Who wants more apps on their phone?
 So both having your staff available to help people with their initial download and to physically show users the value is key to success.
 You should plan to have a station or staff member for a week or two in your golf shop either at the launch date or as soon as your course traffic is busy enough to warrant.
 The cost that you will initially spend in labour will be of benefit when you send your first push notification to 1,000 or more golfers.